thirstycode/Raspi-output-catcher/README.md

 -	01:00:55 PM 26 08 --> total users unfollowed from krit-	12:14:46 PM 26 -	12:14:46 PM 26 08 --> total users unfollowed from manushi.chillar.insta - 100
 -	12:14:42 PM 26 08 --> total users unfollowed from priyan-	12:14:25 PM 26 08-	12:14:25 PM 26 08 --> total users unfollowed from disha.patan-	12:14:25 PM 26-	12:14:25 PM 26 08 --> total users unfollowed from kriti.sanon143 --	12:-	12:14:22 PM 26 08 --> No need to unfollow for realshrutihaasan
 -	12:14:19 PM 26 08 --> total users unfollowed from shraddha.kapoor.sweet - 1-	1-	12:13:03 PM 26 08 --> some error with unfollowing having username urvashirautela26
 -	12:13:02 PM 26 08 --> More following detected for priyanka.chopra143.
 Starting unfollow proce-	1-	12:12:53 PM 26 08 --> More following detected for manushi.chillar.insta.
 Starting unfollow p-	12:12-	12:12:50 PM 26 08 --> More following detected for kriti.sanon143.
-Starting unfollow process
--	12:12:45 PM 26 08 --> More following detected for disha.patani.updates.
+Starting unfollow proce-	1-	12:12:45 PM 26 08 --> More following detected for disha.patani.updates.
 Starting unfollow process
 -	12:12:40 PM 26 08 --> More following detected for shraddha.kapoor.sweet.
 Starting unfollow process
 -	12:12:37 PM 26 08 --> No need to unfollow for tamannaah.143
 -	11:12:33 AM 26 08 --> No need to unfollow for angelinajolie143